felixlopz/hubrise-test-task/content/apps/zelty/en/overview.md

 ## Why Connect?

-Connecting Zelty HubRise provides a communication advantage to your business.
+Connecting Zelty to HubRise provides a communication advantage to your business and offers the above benefits.
+To see whether Zelty is the right solution for you, you can [contact](https://zelty.fr/contact.html) them for a free trial.